-What are RJ45 cables?
 RJ45, short for Registered Jack 45, cables and connectors must meet a host of IEEE, ANSI, TIA and ASTM standards.
 What do the standards for RJ45 cables mandate?
 What standards apply to RJ45 cables?

 RJ45 Connector and Cable Architecture

 RJ45 cables are used in category 5 (cat 5) cables and category 5e (short for category 5 enhanced) cables.
 Cat5 and cat5e cables are twisted pair of copper cables containing 8 copper wires in 4 twisted pairs.

 Cat5 cables are used to carry digital signals such as local area network internet connections and video signals.
 RJ45 connectors are installed at the end of category 5 and 5e cables to create computer network and signal carrying lines.
 RJ45 cables typically have an 8 position 8 contact (8P8C) connectors on the end.